 Temporary Seller's Permits

 Temporary sales tax permits are a type of seller's permit and allow you, your company, or your organization to make infrequent retail sales in Idaho.
 These permits include a simple form to report sales and submit the sales taxes you collect from your customers.
-They are designed for one-time events such as concents, fund-raisers, and bazaars.
+They are designed for one-time events such as concerts, fund-raisers, and bazaars.

 The following chart may help you determine whether to apply for a regular seller's permit or a temporary seller's permit.